josephestes/SortWords/README.md

 # SortWords

-This program sorts an arbitrary number of words entered by the user.
+This program accepts any number of words from the user, sorts them in alphabetical order, and displays the sorted words separated by spaces.

+## Features

+- Accepts user input and sorts the words alphabetically

-## Usage/Examples
+## Example

 ```
 Please enter words separated by spaces